Owoia/deltarune/README.md

-# Why are you here.
-Don't spoil the ARG.
-Hi.
-PLEASE don't look through these files.
+# GET OUT YOU'RE NOT MEANT TO BE HERE!!!
+THIS ISN'T A PART OF THE ARG GET OUTTTTTTT!!!!!!!!!!!!!!!!!!!
 This is for the ARG, and I can't make it private and keep up the site without paying a fee monthly.
-DO NOT SPOIL WITH ANYTHING YOU FIND HERE.
-DO NOT SPOIL WITH ANYTHING YOU FIND HERE.
-DO NOT SPOIL WITH ANYTHING YOU FIND HERE.
-DO NOT SPOIL WITH ANYTHING YOU FIND HERE.